webdriverio/webdriverio/website/docs/Multiremote.md

 It is intended to help coordinate multiple browsers and/or mobile devices for special integration tests (e.g. chat applications).

 :::

+All multiremote instances return an array of results.
+The first result represents the capability defined first in the capability object the second result the second capability and so on.

 ## Using Standalone Mode